 Member of Eastern European organized crime syndicate sentenced to 198 months' imprisonment for racketeering and other violent crimes

-BROOKLYN, NY – Earlier today, in federal court in Brooklyn, Leonid Gershman, aka “Lenny,” a leading member of a violent, Brooklyn-based Eastern European organized crime syndicate that operated primarily in the Sheepshead Bay, Brighton Beach and Coney Island neighborhoods, was sentenced today in federal court in Brooklyn to 198 months’ imprisonment and ordered to pay $1,145,339.90 in restitution following his conviction for racketeering – including predicate acts of illegal gambling, loansharking, extortion, arson and marijuana distribution – and conspiring to traffick firearms.
-The amount of restitution will be determined by the Court at a later date.
-Gershman and co-defendant Aleksey Tsvetkov were convicted following a three-week jury trial in August 2018.
-Tsvekov is awaiting sentencing.
+BROOKLYN, NY –Aleksey Tsvetkov, a leader of a violent, Brooklyn-based Eastern European organized crime syndicate that operated primarily in the Sheepshead Bay, Brighton Beach and Coney Island neighborhoods, was sentenced today in federal court in Brooklyn to 198 months’ imprisonment and ordered to pay $1,145,339.90 in restitution following his conviction for racketeering – including predicate acts of illegal gambling, extortion, arson and marijuana distribution – and wire fraud and pistol-whipping.
+Tsvetkov and co-defendant Leonid Gershman were convicted following a three-week jury trial in August 2018.
+Gershman is awaiting sentencing.
 Today’s proceeding was held before United States District Judge Brian M. Cogan.

-Between 2011 and May 2017, Gershman and his co-conspirators, born in states of the former Soviet Union, including Russia, Ukraine and Moldova, operated as a racketeering syndicate.
+Between 2011 and May 2017, Tsvetkov and his co-conspirators, born in states of the former Soviet Union, including Russia, Ukraine, and Moldova, operated as a racketeering syndicate.
 The syndicate members were linked to high-level members of Russian organized crime, known as “thieves in law,” or “thieves,” who authorized syndicate members to use violence in the United States and abroad to protect their criminal activities.

-Beginning in 2016, Gershman partnered in an illegal high-stakes poker game on Coney Island Avenue that generated substantial profits for the syndicate.
-Gershman’s syndicate was responsible for the complete destruction by arson of a mixed-use building that housed a rival poker game in the spring of 2016.
-Gershman and other syndicate members enlisted two co-conspirators to set fire to the building on Voorhies Avenue, where the rival game took place on the ground floor.
-Two residents of the building, including a young boy, were trapped in their apartment by the resulting fire, and had to be rescued by firefighters.
-Both residents and firefighters suffered smoke inhalation, and one firefighter’s injuries required surgeries.
-The families living in the building were displaced from their homes due to the damage from the fire.
+As established at trial, in 2016, Tsvetkov partnered in an illegal high-stakes poker game on Coney Island Avenue that generated substantial profits for the syndicate.
+In the spring of 2016, Tsvetkov and other syndicate members enlisted two co-conspirators to set fire to a mixed-use a building on Voorhies Avenue that housed a rival poker game on the ground floor.
+Two residents of the building, including a young boy, were trapped inside by the resulting fire, and had to be rescued by firefighters.
+Both residents and firefighters suffered smoke inhalation, and one firefighter’s injuries required multiple surgeries.
+The families living in the building were displaced due to fire damage.

-Gershman’s syndicate also preyed upon extortion victims.
+The syndicate also preyed upon extortion victims.
 For example, to find an extortion victim who owed the syndicate more than $40,000, a co-conspirator enlisted the help of “thieves” in Russia to track down the victim’s father in Moscow.
-Subsequently, after locating the victim, Gershman was recorded on a wiretap stating, the “Thieves have found him . . . in Israel,” and “they were at [his] place today.”
+Subsequently, after locating the victim, a co-conspirator was recorded on a wiretap stating, the “Thieves have found him . . . in Israel,” and “they were at [his] place today.”
 The co-conspirators regularly reported to Tsvetkov as debt payments were collected from the victim.